JuliaMath/Interpolations.jl/README.md

 whereby the coordinate of the selected input vector MUST be located on a grid point.
 Requests for off grid coordinates results in the throwing of an error.

-For data that includes `missing` data filter out the missing data points and use a gridded interpolation.
+`missing` data will naturally propagate through the interpolation, where some values will become missing.
+To avoid that, one can filter out the missing data points and use a gridded interpolation.
 For example:
 ```julia
 x = 1:6
 A = [i == 3 ? missing : i for i in x]